Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/4 collage.jpg)

 ##### Imputing missing values
-* For categorical attributes, random sample from existing values from attribute is used to impute missing data.
+* For categorical attributes, random sample from existing values of attribute is used to impute missing data.
 * For continuous attributes, median statistic is used to impute missing data.

 ###<a name="ml"></a>Applying machine learning techniques for regression problem and evaluation
-Python open source program "Orange Data Mining" is used to perform process of building and learning machine learning  models (Orange/EBay Orange workflow.ows contains flow that can be inported in Orangle program to perform predictions).
+Python open source program "Orange Data Mining" is used to perform process of building and learning machine learning  models (Orange/EBay Orange workflow.ows contains flow that can be imported in Orange program to perform predictions).
 Models that are learned and evalueted are:
-* Linear regression with L1 reguralization (lambda=0.3)
+* Linear regression with L1 regularization (lambda=0.3)
-* Linear regression with L2 reguralization (lambda=0.3)
+* Linear regression with L2 regularization (lambda=0.3)
 * CART - Classification And Regression Tree

-Evaluation metrics are: Root Mean Square Error, Mean Apsolute Error, R squared.
+Evaluation metrics are: Root Mean Square Error and Mean Apsolute Error.

-Whole flow, models and values of evaluation metrics can bee seen in a picture below.
+Whole flow, models and values of evaluation metrics can be seen in a picture below.
 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/Orange workflow.png)
-*Evaluation is perform using Cross validation with 5 folds*
+*Evaluation is performed using Cross validation with 5 folds*

 ##<a name="ack"></a>Acknowledgements
 The project was developed as part of the project assignment for the course <a href="http://is.fon.rs">Intelligent Systems</a> at the <a href="http://fon.rs">Faculty of Organizational Sciences</a>, University of Belgrade, Serbia.